 Act Net Bus Status This table shows devices connected to the Act Net port.
 All fields are read-only.
 Device Address Act Net device address (1 to 5).
 The same address is used as exp# in the microblock configuration with the input/output number for all Act Net devices set to 1.
 Device Description This text is editable in the Act Net Bus Configuration table directly below.
 Serial Number The serial number of the Act Net device.
 This number is printed on a label on the device.
-Device Status Displays the current status of the device Possible statuses Description Normal Operation Successful communication No Communication with the device TV-UC561 has lost communication with the Act Net device Duplicate Address on the network More than one device has the same Device Address.
+Device Status Displays the current state us of the device Possible statuses Description Normal Operation Successful communication No Communication with the device TV-UC683T has lost communication with the Act Net device Duplicate Address on the network More than one device has the same Device Address.
 Unsupported Device Type Device is not recognized Act Net Wiring Error Loopback error on Act Net bus, possibly caused by wiring problem or hardware failure.
 Act Net Bus Configuration This table shows devices connected to the Act Net port.
 Most fields are editable.
 Current Address Bus address of the Act Net device Device Description Edit the name if needed.
-Serial Number Serial Number of the dev field is read-only if the co becomes editable so tha as a label on the actuato rice corresponds to Current Address in the same row.
-This prresponding device is in communication, otherwise t user can enter the serial number manually (can be found r).
-New Device Address Select a new bus address from the drop-down list.
+Serial Number Serial Number of the device corresponds to Current Address in the same row.
+This field is read-only if the corresponding device is in communication, otherwise becomes editable so that user can enter the serial number manually (can be found as a label on the actuator).
+Select a new bus address from the drop-down list.